MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-c-offer-description.md

 | 2.G Offer Description **(Supported countries paragraph)** | Insert a section in the bottom of your description that clearly states which countries your app is available in. | Required     |

-- **If your offer supports specific countries**:
+**Scenario 1: Your offer supports specific countries**:

-Please refer to the list of supported Countries for Microsoft Dynamics 365 Business Central found here: ["Country/regional availability and supported languages"](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).
+Please list the specific countries your offer supports.
+You can find the list of supported Countries for Microsoft Dynamics 365 Business Central here: ["Country/regional availability and supported languages"](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).

-- **If your offer supports all countries**:

-Make sure to state the following: “All countries and regions where Microsoft Dynamics 365 Business Central is available”.
-By doing this, you do not need to update the store listing for every expansion.
-Remember to test your app on every country you intend to support, as each country’s base code is slightly different from one another.

-**How to structure the content in this paragraph?**
+How to structure the content in this paragraph?
 - Create a header 4 (it will automatically become bold)
 - Call the header "Supported countries".
 - Include a sentence that lists the countries that your app is available in.

-*Examples*:
+*Example*:

  **Supported Countries**:

   Australia, Austria, Belgium, Canada, Denmark, Finland, France,Germany, Iceland, Italy, Mexico,Netherlands, New Zealand, Spain, Sweden, Switzerland, United Kingdom and United States

-  or
+ **Scenario 2: Your offer supports all countries**:

+Please  state that you support all countries where Microsoft Dynamics 365 Business Central is available.
+By doing this, you do not need to update the store listing for every expansion.
+Remember to test your app on every country you intend to support, as each country’s base code is slightly different from one another.

+How to structure the content in this paragraph?
+- Create a header 4 (it will automatically become bold)
+- Call the header "Supported countries".
+- Include a sentence that states your offer supports all countries where Business Central is available

+*Example*:

  **Supported countries:**

   All countries where Microsoft Dynamics 365 Business Central is available

 ## Supported Languages